taylorkmho/wavwhisperer/README.md

 Wave Whisperer is a Next.js application that forecasts surf conditions by fetching data from NOAA, generating surf-themed limericks using OpenAI, and creating audio narrations with ElevenLabs.
 This project serves as an exploration of OpenAI's API capabilities, particularly focusing on multi-shot prompting techniques to generate context-aware, metered poetry from structured forecast data.

+## Features

+- **Daily Surf Data**: Fetches and parses surf data from NOAA's XML feed.
+- **Limerick Generation**: Uses OpenAI to create surf-themed limericks based on NOAA discussions.
+Implements the persona-instruction-context prompting pattern, inspired by Chapter 6 of "Hands-on Large Language Models" (Alammar & Grootendorst).
+- **Audio Narration**: Converts limericks into audio using ElevenLabs and stores them in Supabase.
+- **Interactive 3D UI**: Features a physics-based crystal ball using Three.js, React Three Fiber, and Framer Motion for fluid animations and interactions.
+Includes real-time mesh deformation, dynamic lighting, and audio playback controls.

 ```mermaid
 sequenceDiagram
     participant Cron as Vercel Cron